 In a highly desirable business location, it’s unavoidable that competitors will have already beat you to it or will follow shortly after.
 You can’t avoid competition outright.
 See it instead as an opportunity to set your business apart.
 If you do have competitors in your desired neighbourhood, put together a strategy as to how you can keep your share of the local clientele

-A restaurant’s location can make a significant impact on its success
+A bar or restaurant’s location can make a significant impact on its success

-Placing your restaurant in a prominent location can set your business up for success by attracting new customers.
-But, when they walk through the door, you still have to work hard to deliver food, service, and ambiance that will keep customers coming back for more.
+Placing your bar or restaurant in a prominent location can set your business up for success by attracting new customers.
+But, when they walk through the door, you still have to work hard to deliver food, drinks, service, and ambiance that will keep customers coming back for more.

-That’s where a restaurant POS system like Lightspeed can help.
+That’s where a restaurant and bar POS system like Lightspeed can help.
 Lightspeed streamlines your operational processes, allowing you to focus on delivering an unparalleled dining experience.

-Learn how Lightspeed’s suite of restaurant technology can help you turn first-time customers into loyal regulars.
+Learn how Lightspeed’s suite of restaurant and bar technology can help you turn first-time customers into loyal regulars.